empa-scientific-it/openbis/README.md

 # Test seem to run through intelliJ but throw a package not open error:

-The project don't uses modules yet.
-Add add open statements manually when launching the tests as shown below.
+The project does not uses modules yet.
+Add '--add-opens' statements manually when launching the tests as shown below.

 !["IntelliJ Configuration 3"](./docs/readme/intellij-config-3.png "IntelliJ Configuration 3")